My Rat's Hair is Falling Out - Causes and Treatment

 Stress is a factor which can also cause your rat to lose hair.
 If the cage is too close to the TV or another audio source, it can disrupt your rat's mood or prevent it from resting.
 Your rat's home should be in a quiet place.
-You should keep an eye on it to identify causes that provoke stress.
-Rats are actually very sensitive!
+You should keep an eye on it to identify causes of stress in rats.
+The first thing we should know is that rats are actually very sensitive.

+This can happen if you have other animals in the home.
 Another big and unfriendly pet can also cause your rodent to panic.
 Children are also a cause of stress.
-Being shaken, squeezed, held by the tail and hearing very loud voices just inches away from its delicate ears will of course be a frightening experience for a rat new to a home.
+Being shaken, squeezed, held by the tail and hearing very loud voices just inches away from their delicate ears will of course be a frightening experience for a rat new to a home.

-The solution is to prevent your rat from having a hard time because of another pet or a naughty child.
+The solution is to prevent your rat from having experiencing stress.
+If this is due to another pet or a naughty child, you will need to separate and educate them.
 Look for a quiet place to encourage your rodent to relax.